0.0

 00.0 ℃

-Today's UV index in Charlotte, United States will be up to 2.7, indicating a low level of sun exposure for the average person.
+Today's UV index in Charlotte, United States will be up to 6, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Charlotte, USA, can reach a high of 9 during summer months, which is considered very high.
 It's essential to be aware of the UV index to protect yourself from harmful UV rays.